cancerbits/agerer2021_covid_epitopes/README.md

 plots- to dump all figures

+(Note for non linux/unix environment users: the prepdirs.sh script just separates the files from each patient into individual directories, and renames each file so that they are called exactly 'features.tsv.gz',, 'barcodes.tsv.gz' and 'matrix.mtx.gz'.
+This is a circumstancial requirement for the R package Seurat, and can easily do this manually without the script.)

 4. The R code is not automated.
 Start R, make sure you have all the required packages described, and run the code chunk by chunk.